Mary Kinder: Suicide of father, 1925

 Mary, along with her mother, discovered her father's body at their Indianapolis home after hearing a report from a shotgun blast in the early morning of November 12, 1925.

 Michigan City prison break, 1933

 On September 26, 1933, Harry Pierpont, Charles Makley, John "Red" Hamilton, Russell Clark, Walter Dietrich, James "Oklahoma Jack" Clark, Edward Shouse, Joseph Fox, Joe Burns, and Jim Jenkins escaped from Michigan City, using pistols that Dillinger had smuggled into the prison.
 The escape had been carefully planned before Dillinger's parole by Pierpont, Hamilton and Dillinger.

 After the prison break, Kinder was sought by police for her connection with the escapees.
-Authorities believed that she drove the automobile who brought the convicts to the home of Ralph Saffell, where they received food, clothing and shelter Mary's sister, Mrs. Margaret Behrens, wife of William Behrens, had been held as an accomplice for three days.
+Authorities believed that she drove the automobile who brought the convicts to the home of Ralph Saffell, where they received food, clothing, and shelter.
+Mary's sister, Mrs. Margaret Behrens and the wife of William Behrens, was held as an accomplice for three days.